 To achieve the considerable efficiencies since 2008 we have put in place some carefully monitored actions:

 The Swish transport fleet is regularly updated to continue to take advantage of improvements in vehicle emission levels and fuel usage.
-Our main fleet is Euro5 compliant but in June 2015 we took delivery of Euro6 compliant trucks which are extremely efficient and in the autumn of 2017 we will replace half the fleet with more efficient Euro6 compliant vehicles.
+Our main fleet is Euro5 compliant but in June 2015 we took delivery of Euro6 compliant trucks which are extremely efficient and in the autumn of 2017 we replaced half the fleet with more efficient Euro6 compliant vehicles.

 All our vehicles are regularly maintained to a high standard ensuring that they all perform at their optimum